sendinblue/APIv3-python-library/docs/ResellerApi.md

 offset = 0 # int | Index of the first document in the page (optional) (default to 0)

 try:
-    # Gets the list of all reseller's children accounts
+    # Get the list of all children accounts
     api_response = api_instance.get_reseller_childs(limit=limit, offset=offset)
     pprint(api_response)
 except ApiException as e: